andreasala98/NM4PIG/README.md

     dotnet run -- demo

-The command use some default parmaeters.
+The command uses some default parmaeters.
 Feel free to explore all the possible options and to use the most suitable for you

     dotnet run -- demo --help

-It is also possible to vary the angle of the camera (-a <ANGLE>) in roder to obtain something like this (see `Examples/DemoAnimation/`)
+It is also possible to vary the angle of the camera in degrees (-a <ANGLE>) in order to obtain something like the image shown (see `Examples/DemoAnimation/`)

-#### Convert mode
+### Convert mode

 To convert an existing `.pfm` file into a `.png` or `.jpg` file, type the following command (if no arguments are passed some default values are used):